DonutVikingChap/libdonut/README.md

 - Donut the Vikingchap: https://steamcommunity.com/id/donutvikingchap/

+## Documentation

+The API reference for the latest version of libdonut is available here: https://donutvikingchap.github.io/libdonut/index.html

 ## Prerequisites

 The following programs need to be installed in order to build an application using libdonut: